Geology 101

 Fossil Record

-The geologic column with the consensus dates and young earth creationist interpretation shown.
+Geological time scale with consensus dates and young earth creationist interpretation

 Fossil Succession